 With activewear becoming part of our daily wardrobes, there is an increasing importance in knowing how and where your clothes were made.
 There are over 7 billion people on the planet.
 If each of the 7 billion people only owned 1 top, 1 pair of trousers and 1 jacket each, that would equate to 21 billion items of clothing.

-The average woman owns 30 complete outfits but “nothing to wear” and men can own anywhere from 50-150 t shirts, and that’s just the black and white ones… so you can see how the numbers rack up!
+The average first-world woman owns 30 complete outfits but has “nothing to wear” and men can own anywhere from 50-150 t-shirts, and that’s just the black and white ones… so you can see how quickly the numbers rack up!

 The clothes you are wearing have an effect on the environment

-Lucy Segal in her book ‘To die for’ reveals some shocking statistics:
+Ethical living journalist Lucy Siegle in her book ‘To Die For’ reveals some shocking statistics:

 - You now demand roughly four times the number of clothes you would have in 1980.

 - You will spend at least £625 a year on clothes – and that’s just the average!

 - In one year you'll accumulate in the region of 28 kg of clothing – adding up to an estimated 1.72m tonnes of brand-new fashion being consumed on an annual basis in the UK and with the life expectancy of fast fashion being so short, that translates to a whole tone of waste.